Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    guidance on how to use [[!ISOBMFF]] and [[!MPEGCMAF]] for formatting the media content.

-   In addition, the codec and profile used, e.g., [[!MPEGHEVC]], are important
+   In addition, the codec and codec profile used are important
    interoperability points that themselves also
    have different profiles and different configurations.
 This specification